yliapis/blog/_pages/Contact.md

 yliapis`sum(range(11))-1`@gmail.com

 *The puzzle is there to avoid spam.
-Hint: Use python.*
+Use python.*